 Diagnosis of Benign Prostatic Hyperplasia (BPH)

 You will be asked about your medical history.
 A physical exam will be done.
-The diagnosis of BPH is obvious if you do not have symptoms of a urinary tract infection, prostate cancer, prostatitis, bladder cancer, or incomplete bladder emptying due to neurogenic bladder.
+The symptoms of BPH are similar to other conditions such as a urinary tract infection, prostate cancer, prostatitis, bladder cancer, or incomplete bladder emptying due to neurogenic bladder.
+These will be evaluated by your doctor.

 A digital rectal exam will be done to assess the size of your prostate and check for any abnormalities, such as inflammation or masses.
 For this exam, your doctor inserts a gloved finger into the rectum.
 From here, the surface of the prostate can be felt.